dstroud/norns-font/README.md

 ---
 ### Files

-- 00_norns map.pdf - list of the new glyphs and proposed changes to existing glyphs
+- norns-font.pdf - list of the new glyphs and proposed changes to existing glyphs
-- 00_norns.pxf - PixelForge file (see [workflow](https://github.com/dstroud/norns-font/edit/main/README.md#workflow))
+- norns.pxf - PixelForge file (see [workflow](https://github.com/dstroud/norns-font/edit/main/README.md#workflow))
-- 00_norns.ttf - the final .ttf font file
+- norns.ttf - the final .ttf font file
 - norns-font.lua - a Norns test script and WIP unicode lookup lib which can be installed in maiden:

   `;install https://github.com/dstroud/norns-font`